Why Long Island Has So Many Volunteer Fire Departments

 Long Island has so many volunteer fire departments because:

-• Fire districts are separate legal and taxing entities
+• Fire districts are separate legal and taxing entities under New York State law

 Historical Origins of Volunteer Fire Departments

-Many Long Island fire departments date back:
+Many Long Island fire departments trace their origins:

 • To the late 1800s or early 1900s